d-rug/d-rug.github.io/index.md

 <article class="row">
   <section class="small-12 large-8 columns page-content" markdown="1">

-# **This site is an alpha test of our website update**.
-The current D-RUG website is found at <http://www.noamross.net/davis-r-users-group.html>.

 ***"The sweetest R-help group this side of the Mississippi."***

 Welcome to the Davis R Users' Group (DRUG)!
 We are a community of R users at UC Davis who support each other in using R for science.
 Our focus is providing a space for beginning and intermediate users to learn from each other.